qaisjp/comm2-report/chapters/4-impl/3000-extras/8500-pkg-upload.md

-# Upload packages
+# Upload packages {#sec:8500-pkg-upload}

 A user should be able to send multiple `POST /v1/resources/:resource_id/pkg` requests, each creating a blank "draft".

-TODO / QUESTION: which bits here are design and which bits are implementation?
-I suppose in Design we can do a more high level overview and then go into the nitty gritty stuff later in Implementation?

-\textcolor{blue}{DESIGN... =} Once a file is uploaded by the client and is memory, we check the MIME type of the uploaded file.
+Once a file is uploaded by the client and is in memory, we check the MIME type of the uploaded file.
 If the file is not of the "application/zip" MIME type, we return a "415 Unsupported Media Type" and discard the data.

-TODO: then we check the ZIP in memory using a number heuristics.
-What are these heuristics?
-Considering first getting somewhat feature parity first (or explaining why certain parts won't get implemented).
-And then add extra features in a new chapter after it's implemented?
+We then check the ZIP in memory using the following heuristics:

+- TODO

-\textcolor{blue}{MORE DESIGN... =} Once we've verified that the zip is safe to use, we upload to a storage service using the `gocloud.dev/blob` library (a Go package).
+Once we've verified that the ZIP is safe, we upload to a storage service using the `gocloud.dev/blob` library (a Go package).

 > "Blobs are a common abstraction for storing unstructured data on